 On logs with abnormal swellings at the centre, the centre diameter shall be ascertained by taking the average of the underbark diameters at an equal distance from the centre of the log sufficient to clear the abnormality, but both measurements and the centre underbark diameter so calculated shall be entered on the log delivery note.

-3. Calculation of volume
+3. Volume, calculation of

 Using the length and diameter measurements that have been entered in the log delivery note under clauses 1 and 2, the volume of the log timber (in cubic metres) shall be calculated by use of the table contained in the publication titled “Cubic Contents of Hardwood Logs 1985” issued by the Department (in this Part referred to as the Log Volume Table).